Coding-Forest/2021-React/README.md

 # ❄️ 2021-React
-React learning forest
+Hi.
+Welcome to my React learning Forest.
+I'm currently building react skills through video tutorials so that I can build a web app using AI models.

 ## Current project
 #### 📚: Children's book catalogue page
+- Below image is the design of my catalogue page.
-- with hyperlinks to corresponding book pages on Amazon.com
+- Each book info card carries a hyperlink that opens the corresponding book pages on Amazon.com
 ![Children's book catalogue in the making](https://github.com/Coding-Forest/2021-React/blob/main/0%20images/Book%20catalogue%201.png)
+(After 3 hours)

 ## 🌳🌳🌳 Learning Trove 🌳🌳🌳